andreycpp/go-chat/README.md

 * /register <password>              Registers currently picked nick with given password
 ```
 Current implementation:
+* Generates a username of the form "GuestNNN" for newly connected users.
+Generated name collisions are currently not validated.
-* Uses in-memory db for registered users
+* Uses in-memory db for registered users.
-* Sends all messages to all users, including the sender
+* Sends all messages to all users, including the sender.
-* Disconnects user if same user logs in using different client
+* Disconnects user if same user logs in using different client.